-Prof. Torres-Machi’s research deals with the development of decision-making systems aimed to incorporate sustainability and long-term analysis in infrastructure asset management, with an especial emphasis in transportation.
-Torres-Machi works with multi-objectvive optimization tools aimed to incorporate, in an integrated manner, technical, economic, and environmental aspects in the management of transportation infrastructure.
-The outcomes derived from Prof. Torres-Machi’s research provide novel and practical solutions aimed to improve current infrastructure management.
+Prof. Torres-Machi’s research deals with the development of decision-making systems aimed to incorporate sustainability and long-term analysis in the management of infrastructure assets, with emphasis on transportation.
+Torres-Machi works with artificial intelligence tools aimed to incorporate, in an integrated manner, technical, economic, environmental, and social aspects in the management of transportation infrastructure.
+The outcomes derived from Prof. Torres-Machi’s research provide novel and practical solutions aimed to improve infrastructure management.

 Infrastructure asset management, sustainability and resilience applied to transportation infrastructure, decision-making and optimization for infrastructure management systems, pavement management systems